kata198/NetFetch/README.rst

 Compression
 -----------

-Version 3.0 supports compression.
-This is provided during netFetchPut by the "--compress" flag, which defaults to lzma.
+Starting with version 3.0, NetFetch supports compression.
+This is provided during netFetchPut by the "--compress" flag.

+The default compression mode is lzma ( aka "lz" ).
 To use a different compression mode, specify "--compress=MODE" where MODE is one of lzma/xz , gzip/gz , bzip2/bz2 .

-Compression only need be specified on put, get will automatically detect which mode and decompress the results.
+Compression only need be specified on Put, Get will automatically detect which mode and decompress the results.

 Backwards Incompatible Changes
 ------------------------------